 - 1. Involving external support services, both those provided by the LA and/or other outside agencies, who will advise on a range of provision and strategies. - 2.
 Specialist Assessment arrangements may need to be made and the Educational Psychology Service involved at this time. - 3.
 The SENCO, subject specialists, Pastoral Team and Year Leaders in conjunction with external agencies, will consider a range of different approaches and appropriate equipment/teaching materials, including the use of information technology. - 4.
 New strategies will be set out in a relevant plan and communicated to all interested parties.
 This will be done through our weekly Team Around the Child meetings (TAC). - 5.
 The strategies set out will, as far as possible, be implemented in the normal classroom setting and the delivery of the strategies will be the responsibility of the subject teachers. - 6.
 Arrangements for monitoring progress will be agreed with those who are teaching the pupil. - 7.
-The SENCO will keep pupils' records updated, ensuring that all appropriate and applicable communications with concerned parties are recorded, and where appropriate instigate any further actions/strategies advised.

-- 8. The decision by the school to request a statutory assessment from the LA will be made when the child has consistently failed to reach targets and has demonstrated significant cause for concern in spite of the school's best endeavours to make appropriate provision from within the resources available.
+The SENCO will keep pupils' records updated, ensuring that all appropriate and applicable communications with concerned parties are recorded, and where appropriate instigate any further actions/strategies advised. - 8.
+The decision by the school to request a statutory assessment from the LA will be made when the child has consistently failed to reach targets and has demonstrated significant cause for concern in spite of the school's best endeavours to make appropriate provision from within the resources available.
 The decision will be reached in conjunction with parents and outside agencies. - 9.
-The SENCO will ensure that parents are aware in general terms of the purpose and nature of formal assessment and will inform them that the LA will be writing to them to explain the detailed arrangements.
-The pupil and parent will be fully involved in this process.
+The SENCO will ensure that parents/carers are aware of the purpose and nature of formal assessment and will inform them about the Local Authority's involvement.
+The Local Authority will then seek parental input using the most appropriate channels and will also inform parents/carers about the detailed arrangements.
+The pupil and parent/carer will be fully involved in this process.

-SCHOOL REQUEST FOR ASSESSMENT FOR AN EDUCATION HEALTHCARE PLAN:
+SCHOOL REQUEST FOR ASSESSMENT FOR AN EDUCATION HEALTH AND CARE PLAN:

-The SENCO usually in conjunction with supporting evidence from specialist agencies, will again take the leading role and will provide the LA with all the necessary information where possible and available, for them to decide whether a request for an Education Healthcare Plan Assessment should be initiated.
+The SENCO usually in conjunction with supporting evidence from specialist agencies, will again take the leading role and will provide the LA with all the necessary information where possible and available, for them to decide whether a request for an Education Health and Care Plan Assessment should be initiated.

-Where possible, the SENCO will gather all evidence available to him/her in the production of the LA pro-forma for Education Healthcare Plan Assessment.
+Where possible, the SENCO will gather all evidence available to them in the production of the LA pro-forma for Education Health and Care Plan Assessment.